Hsien-HsiuLiao/Decentralized-Autonomous-Organization-/README.md

   deploy DAO with 30 sec contributionTime, 30 sec voteTime, 2/3 quorum (67)

-  then each investor contributes ether(shares)
+  then each investor contributes ether and receives shares in return (1 wei = 1 share)

   investor then creates a proposal, then other investors have 30 seconds to vote

-  admin executes proposal which should deposit ether in receiving account address
+  admin executes proposal which should deposit ether in receiving account address representing proposal